NodalStudio/Router/README.md

 ## Network Configuration

-All services use the `web` external network for Traefik routing:
+All services use the external `web` network for Traefik routing.
+This network must be created before starting the services:

 ```bash
 docker network create web
 ```

+This allows multiple docker-compose stacks to share the same network and communicate with Traefik.

 ## Adding New Services